eden-ai-agent/speakerrecognizer/README.md

 - ❓ **Unknown Handling** – Prompts you to enter name/number when a new voice is detected
 - 💾 **Learning Mode** – Saves new voices after you provide their details
 - 🗂️ **Conversation Log** – Time-stamped history of each interaction
+- 🚫 **Self-Voice Filtering** – Optionally mark your own voice so it won't be logged

 ---